 - Complete licensure requirements.
 Start working on your medical licensure process through the Arizona Medical Board as soon as possible.

 - Complete a national background study.
 The background study must be completed online within 48 hours from the time you receive an email about it from Mayo Clinic School of Graduate Medical Education, unless you do not have a Social Security number or U.S. address.
 This information will be included with your MedHub onboarding.

 - Contact Provider Enrollment by April 20.

 - Obtain life-support certifications.
 Both Advanced Cardiovascular Life Support (ACLS) and Basic Life Support (BLS) certifications are required before you begin your training program.
 We strongly encourage you to obtain both before orientation.
-If you are already certified, certification must be valid until December 2015.
 Email signed copies of your current verification card to email@example.com.

 - Request your preferred name for your Mayo Clinic ID badge.
 Send an email to firstname.lastname@example.org with your name as you would like it to appear on your ID badge.
 For example, your legal name could be Christopher Smith, M.D., but you might want Chris Smith, M.D., on your badge.

 - Have your photo taken.
 You are required to have your portrait taken before starting your training program.
 Plan to have this done in conjunction with your occupational health assessment.